Historically Reported Douglas-Fir Exceeding 300 and 400 Feet

 320+ft Estimated original height of Red Creek Fir, Vancouver IS, BC.
 239 ft to broken top, diameter of broken top 2.95 ft .
 Diameter at breast ht 13.9 ft.
 Total current height 242 feet.

 320 ft Koksilah Giant, British Columbia–blown down 1979 after clearcut.
-Standing portion, and blown top both measured by Dr. Al Carder in the 1978, and confirmed to stand 320 feet tall.
+Standing portion, and blown top both measured by Dr. Al Carder in the 1978, and confirmed to stand 320 feet tall and 12 feet in diameter.
 (Forest Giants, Carder pg 1-10).

 320 ft Olympic Natl Park WA.
 16 ft diameter